 The GAH team has extensive experience with this procedure and we utilize state of the art technology and equipment.
 On the day of the procedure we run basic blood work to be sure your pet can handle the anesthetic (most animals have no issues).
 Your pet is closely monitored during the entire dental cleaning.
 An intravenous catheter and endotracheal tube maximize the procedure’s safety.
 Additional anesthetic or fluids can easily be added if needed.

-For those pets that exhibit only early signs of gingivitis (not a more severe oral disease), the package is $425.25.
 Call our office to schedule a free dental evaluation and we will make a recommendation for your pet.